Esri/tracker-scripts/check_edit_location.md

 For example, an admin may use this script to verify whether or not a user was nearby when they completed a Workforce assignment by passing the "completedDate" field and assignments feature layer into the script.

+Location Tracking must be enabled for your organization to use this script.
+You must be either an admin or a track viewer who can view the tracks of each worker whose work you'd like to verify in order to use this script.

 Supports Python 3.6+

 ----